 - the final course project (PFE) done in the last semester, spent full-time in the company.
 The objective is to place the student in a situation of complete responsibility to carry out an assignment or an engineering project in the company.

-The English language teaching includes traditional teaching, but is also integrated with technical projects:
+The English language teaching includes traditional teaching, as well as being integrated into technical projects.
+It also includes:

 - four week-long seminars at the Chamber of Commerce and Industry (CCI Strasbourg)